pybricks/pybricks.github.io/learn/making-programs/your-first-program.md

 This setup will be a big time saver when you create larger programs later on.
-If you change your design including the cables, all you have to do is change one port in the setup, rather than changing it throughout your entire program.
+If you change your design including the cables, all you have to do is change one setup block, rather than changing it throughout your entire program.

 # Changing parameters